Umercia/rsf/Function_list.md

             ShearExtract("sheartable.csv","layout_Saint_Martin.csv")
 ```

-  * **RSF_scale <- RSF_scale <- function(rsf_file, scale_factor, output_name = rsf_file)**
+  * **RSF_scale <- function(rsf_file, scale_factor, output_name = rsf_file)**
-    Scale a rsf file "rsf_file" with the "scale_factor".
+    Scale a rsf file "rsf_file" with a "scale_factor".
 The new rsf file will be created in the same folder, with the scale factor tagged in the file name.
-    Note that the scaling is purely apply to the A parameter of the weibull distribution (k stay unchanged).
+    Note: The scaling is purely apply to the A parameter of the weibull distribution (k stay unchanged).
     + rsf_file:	Input *.rsf file name (name should be surrounded by "").
     + scale_factor: Weibull A values of the rsf will be multiply by this value.
 Typical value around [0.5;1.5].
     + output_name: Output *.rsf file name " (name should be surrounded by "").